immunogenomics/inflamedtissue_covid19_reference/README.md

 + Linear model to model HTO single-cell macrophage data for different conditions: `code/mac_stimuli_linear_model.ipynb`

-Send us (fanzhang@broadinstitute.org) an email if you have any quesitons!
+Send us an email if you have any questions!